Friction Stir Welding

 PAR has highly-instrumented, high-fidelity solutions and a flexible control system tailored for process control and monitoring in a variety of motion systems.
 The combination makes PAR’s I-STIR the most advanced friction stir welding solution on the market.

-Contact us today to learn more about this technology.
+Contact us today to learn more about I-STIR friction stir welding machines.